vica781/Discover-Amber_2/README.md

 ### How this site was deployed

+- The site was deployed to GitHub pages.
+The steps to deploy are as follows:
-- In the GitHub repository, navigate to the Settings tab, then choose Pages from the left hand menu
+   - In the GitHub repository, navigate to the Settings tab
+   - From the left side menu select Pages.
-- From the source section drop-down menu, select the Master Branch
+   - From the source section drop-down menu, select the main branch and click on save.
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment
+   - Once the main branch has been selected and saved, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
-- Any changes pushed to the master branch will take effect on the live project

-  The live link can be found here - [DISCOVER AMBER](https://vica781.github.io/Discover-Amber_2/)
+   - The live link can be found here [DISCOVER AMBER](https://vica781.github.io/Discover-Amber_2/)

-## Credits
+## CREDITS

 ### Content
 - Content on the menu page was loosely based on menus on [Jump Juice Bar](https://www.jumpjuicebar.com/menu-nutrition-smoothies/)
 - All other content was written by the developer

 ### Code

 - Code on how to do the fade-in of the hero image came from information on this page : [CSS Image fade-in tutorial](https://blog.hubspot.com/website/css-fade-in)
 - Code on how to do a rounded button as seen on the Home page was based on code on : [W3Schools Rounded button tutorial](https://www.w3schools.com/howto/howto_css_round_buttons.asp)
 - Code on how to do the flip-card effect on the Home page was based on example code on : [W3Schools Flip card tutorial](https://www.w3schools.com/howto/howto_css_flip_card.asp)